The Little App and The Big Store

 What We Do Differently

-Circle the People is not trying to build software that gets swallowed by the store machine.
+Circle the People is not building software that gets swallowed by The Store machine.

-We are trying to build useful tools that are easy to understand, easy to reach, and easy to return to.
+We are building useful tools that are easy to understand, easy to reach, and easy to return to.

 The tool should not need a parade of middlemen before a person can use it.
 The user should not have to search through a marketplace when they are already standing on the product page.